-Hillary Clinton Says She's 'Optimistic About Our Country, But I Am Not Naive'
+Clinton Won't Rule Out Questioning 2016 Election, But Says No Clear Means To Do So

 He knew they were trying to do whatever they could to discredit me with emails, so there's obviously a trail there, but I don't know that in our system we have any means of doing that, but I just wanted to add to the point you made.
 There's no doubt they influenced the election: We now know more about how they did that.

-Let me just put it this way, if I had lost the popular vote but won the electoral college and in my first day as president the intelligence community came to me and said, "The Russians influenced the election," I would've never stood for it.
+Let me just put it this way, if I had lost the popular vote but won the Electoral College and in my first day as president the intelligence community came to me and said, "The Russians influenced the election," I would've never stood for it.
 Even though it might've advantaged me, I would've said, "We've got to get to the bottom of this."
 I would've set up an independent commission with subpoena power and everything else.

 I want to get back to the question, would you completely rule out questioning the legitimacy of this election if we learn that the Russian interference in the election is even deeper than we know now?